Historic Pottery Village

 Tachikui is a village of considerable depth, and its many studios and traditions cannot be fully explored in a single day without haste.
 Each kiln carries its own history and aesthetic, rewarding a more focused and unhurried approach.

-[A] The Tamba Pottery Immersion Tour is intended for those who wish to deepen their understanding through learning and hands-on experience.
+[Track A] Tamba Pottery Immersion Experience is intended for those who wish to deepen their understanding through learning and a hands-on crafting experience.

-[B] The Tamba Pottery Studio Hopping Tour is ideal for guests who enjoy exploring studios, discovering individual styles, and selecting pieces that resonate with them.
+[Track B] The Tamba Pottery Studio Hopping & Shopping Tour is ideal for guests who enjoy exploring studios, meeting artisans, discovering individual styles, and shopping for pieces that resonate with them.

-Both options are paced to allow for thoughtful engagement rather than hurried sightseeing.
+Both options include a visit to the stunning, open-air Saiko-no-Noborigama climbing kiln and are paced to allow for thoughtful engagement rather than hurried sightseeing.
 Custom itineraries, including multi-day experiences or visits to specific studios, may be arranged upon request, subject to availability.

 You may come across several different names when researching this region’s ceramics—such as Tamba-yaki, Tachikui-yaki, or Tamba-Tachikui-yaki.
-In English, these are often referred to as Tamba Pottery, Tamba Pottery, or sometimes Tambayaki.
+In English, these are often referred to as Tamba Pottery, Tamba Ware or sometimes Tambayaki.

-Despite the variation in names, they all refer to the same ceramic tradition that has developed in and around the village of Tachikui over more than 800 years.
+Despite the variation in names, they all refer to the same ceramic tradition developed in and around the village of Tachikui over the past 800 years.

 For clarity and consistency, this tour uses the term “Tamba Pottery” to describe this living pottery tradition.